bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 Additionally we will install statsd, carbon, whisper and graphite-api, which will enable you to create awesome dashboards to monitor any aspect of your app and your server.

 In a different repository we will create a reusable Django app that works as a proxy before your graphite-api installation.
 This would enable you to add authentication and authorization in front of your graphite graphs to ensure that one user cannot see the graphs of another user (out of the box, graphite does not assume a multi-user setup).
+However, right now I'm not too sure if this app would be too project-specific.
+If we can find a way to create a genric one, it shall be a reusable Django app.

 Supervisor will be used to keep all components up and running.
 A cronjob will restart Supervisor every 5 mintues, in case Webfaction killed the